ibm-cloud-docs/ContinuousDelivery/devsecops-custom-scripts.md

 * **Continuous integration pipeline stages**: setup, test, static-scan, containerize, sign-artifact, deploy, acceptance-test, scan artifact, release, detect-secrets, branch-protection, bom-check, cis-check, and vulnerability-scan.
 The detect-secrets, branch-protection, bom-check, cis-check, and vulnerability-scan stages are not custom stages.
 They are provided by the pipelines by default.

 * **Continuous delivery pipeline stages**: set up, deploy, acceptance-test, create-change-request, change-request-check-approval, change-request-change-state-to-implement, and close-change-request.
-The create-change-request, change-request-check-approval, change-request-change-state-to-implement, and close-change-request stages are not custom stage.
+The create-change-request, change-request-check-approval, change-request-change-state-to-implement, and close-change-request stages are not custom stages.
 They are provided by the pipelines by default.

 #### Example usage